DothWalrus/Spatial-Stats-App/README.md

 # Spatial-Stats-App
 App used to locate dendritic cell nuclei in images of gastric mucosa.

 ## Installation:
-* For Chrome users, download the dendritic_segmentation_Integration.mlapp file.
-The dendritic_segmentation_Integration_exported.m file also works.
 * For all browsers, download dendritic_segmentation_Integration_exported.m
 * Log into MATLAB Online on a Chrome browser and upload the file to your MATLAB online repository.
 * Upload the images and their associated Selection.csv files to your MATLAB online repository.
+* For Chrome users, the dendritic_segmentation_Integration.mlapp file works; however it is recommended that the  dendritic_segmentation_Integration_exported.m file be used.

 ## Usage:
 * Open the folder in your MATLAB repository in which you wish to save the generated MAT files to.